 Frequently Asked Questions

-The certifiers score based on the thirty minutes from when the session begins (after the coach states their information and the waiver is agreed upon by the client), until the 45 minute mark.
-There are cases where the coach will request that certifiers do not begin listening until a certain point in the recording (for instance, “please ask the certifiers to begin at the 12 minute mark of the recording”).
-In that case the 45 minutes would begin from that point.
+The Examiners score from when the session begins (after the coach states their information and waiver is agreed upon by the client), until the 30-45 minute mark.
+There are cases where the coach will request the Examiners to not begin scoring until a certain point (for instance, “please ask the Examiner to begin at the 12 minute mark of the recording”).
+In that case the 30-45 minutes begin from that point.

 The requirement is that the coach demonstrates the 9 IAC Coaching Masteries® within 45 minutes, so a recording less than 45 minutes is acceptable.